We offer edge to edge computerized long arm quilting.Designs:

 We have lots of designs and would be happy to help you find a design that will look perfect on your quilt.Thread:

 We have a variety of thread colors.
 You get to pick the color you want for the quilting.
-Each bobbin used on your quilt is $2.50 and I will only charge for thread used.
+Each bobbin used on your quilt is $2.50.
+Variegated thread costs significantly more and those bobbins are $2.75.
 A bobbin in the longarm holds much more thread than a bobbin for a domestic sewing machine.
 I figure an average of 4 full bobbins for a queen, but that is variable based on the density and pattern picked.
 Cost:

 When adding borders to your top, the quilt will have the best results if you measure across your quilt in 3 places and then cut your border to an average of those numbers.
 Sometimes borders can ripple or look wavy because they stretch.
 It is recommended to measure and cut instead of sewing on a long strip and trimming the ends.